Shoe: Asia and Europe

 Shoemaking became more commercialized in the mid-18th century, as it expanded as a cottage industry.
 Large warehouses began to stock footwear, made by many small manufacturers from the area.

 Until the 19th century, shoemaking was a traditional handicraft, but by the century's end, the process had been almost completely mechanized, with production occurring in large factories.
 Despite the obvious economic gains of mass production, the factory system produced shoes without the individual differentiation that the traditional shoemaker was able to provide.

-The 19th century was when Chinese feminists called for an end to the use of foot straps and a ban in 1902 was created.
-The ban was soon repealed until it was banned again in 1911 by the new Nationalist government.
+In the 19th century Chinese feminists called for an end to foot binding, and a ban in 1902 was implemented.
+The ban was soon repealed, but it was banned again in 1911 by the new Nationalist government.
 It was effective in coastal cities, but countryside cities continued without much regulation.
-Mao Zedong enforced the rule in 1949 and it continues throughout contemporary times.
-A number of people still have lotus feet today.
+Mao Zedong enforced the rule in 1949 and the practice is still forbidden.
+A number of women still have bound feet today.

 The first steps towards mechanisation were taken during the Napoleonic Wars by the engineer, Marc Brunel.
 He developed machinery for the mass production of boots for the soldiers of the British Army.
 In 1812, he devised a scheme for making nailed-boot-making machinery that automatically fastened soles to uppers by means of metallic pins or nails.
 With the support of the Duke of York, the shoes were manufactured, and, due to their strength, cheapness, and durability, were introduced for the use of the army.
 In the same year, the use of screws and staples was patented by Richard Woodman.
 Brunel's system was described by Sir Richard Phillips as a visitor to his factory in Battersea as follows: